 Dr Steve SangwineVersion française

 I am a Senior Lecturer at the University of Essex, working in the School of Computer Science and Electronic Engineering.
-I have recently served as one of three Deputy Heads in the School, firstly for Development in academic year 2007-8, including curriculum development and recruitment, and then Teaching in part of academic year 2008-9.
+At the time the School was created, I served as one of three Deputy Heads, firstly for Development in academic year 2007-8, including curriculum development and recruitment, and then Teaching in part of academic year 2008-9.
 I was on Research Leave in academic year 2009-10.
 From 2010 to 2012 I was Director of Undergraduate Studies.
-In 2012-13 I will be on Research Leave in the Spring Term (January-March 2013).
+In 2012-13 and 2013-14 I was on Research Leave in the Spring Term (January-April 2013 and 2014).
 My research interests are in the theory and practice of signal and image processing with vector samples - typically colour images and 3-dimensional signal samples.
 This is achieved by working in hypercomplex algebras, mainly the quaternions and biquaternions.
 Since 2010 I've also been interested in the wider field of Clifford algebras, of which the quaternions are special case.
 The story of how I ended up working in this field is recounted below.

 I was born in London in 1956 and have never lived more than about 100km away.
 Since my late school years I have been interested in electronics and I have spent my whole career working in electronics in one way or another, although my technical interests now are somewhat removed from circuits and electronic design, and in recent years I've become more oriented towards mathematics, publishing some papers in mathematical rather than engineering journals.

 I studied Electronic Engineering at the University of Southampton graduating with a BSc in 1979.
-For the next five years I worked at the Harwell Laboratory of the UKAEA.
+For the next five years I worked at the former Harwell Laboratory of the UKAEA which, at the time, was a much larger organization than it is now.
 After a short period working in commercial industry I joined the University of Reading in January 1985 as a Lecturer in the Department of Engineering.
 During my first six years at Reading I worked on my PhD in digital circuit test (fault diagnosis), graduating in 1991.
 I also wrote the first edition of Electronic Components and Technology, which has since been through two further editions, in 1994 and in 2007 (see cover picture and full details on this page).